 Is it kooky human behavior that is simply hard-wired into our genetic makeup, or is there something more to this urge to remove footwear?

 Historically speaking, it seems like we’re right in step with our forebearers.
-Long before we had cushiony sneakers, our distant ancestors tended to walk barefoot over rock, rubble, dirt, stick, and thorn.
+Long before we had cushiony sneakers, our distant ancestors tended to walk barefoot over rock, rubble, dirt, stick, and stream.
 Their feet were strong and nimble, able to sense and react to any surface they encountered.
-More recent native cultures often chose to walk through nature on their naked soles as well, instead of wearing moccasins or similar leather footwear.
+More recent native cultures often walk through nature on their naked soles, instead of wearing moccasins or similar footwear.

 Thankfully, there is good science behind shoelessness and the findings are fascinating.

-The primordial practice of walking barefoot, sometimes referred to as “grounding”, is only just beginning to be studied by modern science, but there have already been a few groundbreaking findings.
-One of the most promising of these points to the effect that the contact of earth on skin can have on our heart health.
+The primordial practice of walking barefoot, sometimes referred to as “grounding”, is only just beginning to be studied by modern science.
+One of the most groundbreaking findings is the powerful heart health effect of direct skin contact with the earth.

-According to a 2013 study published in the Journal of Alternative And Complimentary Medicine, walking barefoot “reduces blood viscosity, which is a major factor in cardiovascular disease”.
+A study published by the Journal of Alternative And Complimentary Medicine from 2013 states that walking barefoot “reduces blood viscosity, which is a major factor in cardiovascular disease”.

 Blood viscosity is a term used to describe the “thickness and stickiness of your blood.”
 The lower the viscosity, the easier your blood flows through your blood vessels, and circulates throughout your body.
 The higher your blood’s viscosity, or thickness, the slower it moves.

-To test the effects of grounding on blood viscosity, a group of subjects had their red blood cells (RBCs) examined under a microscope to determine the number of clumped groups of RBCs in each sample.
+To test the effects of grounding on blood viscosity, subjects had their red blood cells (RBCs) examined under a microscope to determine the number of clumped groups of RBCs in each sample.
 High instances of aggregation (or clumping) in human blood increases your blood viscosity and can result in cardiovascular disease.
-This experiment was intended to measure whether grounding the body to the earth’s innate electrical charge would have a positive effect on this blood condition and perhaps help to prevent the deadly disease that is linked to it.
+This experiment was intended to measure whether grounding to the earth’s innate electrical charge would have a positive effect on this blood condition.
+Can grounding help to prevent the deadly disease that is linked to it?

 Long story short, walking barefoot substantially lowered the instance of unwanted blood cell clumping in every one of the subjects and promoted healthier circulation.